 Hands-on practice shows promise that it can help increase students' workplace competencies and benefit employers, who gain more qualified employees.
-There is not just one straight answer or a good example.
-It depends on countries' school systems and companies' policies.
 Internship, externship, job shadowing, practicum, (basic) training, tutelage, traineeship, studentship, probationary period, trial/test period, indentureship, apprenticeship, WBL, etc. - so many synonyms and so many ways to implement them.
+There is not just one straight solution or a good example for WBL as it depends on countries' school systems and companies' policies.
 All research, analysis, and interviews from the companies say the same.
-Young people are coming to companies with too little skills and, consequently, it is very difficult to introduce them to the work process.
+Many young people are coming to companies with too little skills and, consequently, it is very difficult to introduce them to the work process.
 As a result, we have dissatisfaction on both sides, on the side of the employers, because the new employees do not show them the results and skills that they expected, and on the other hand, the employees who are often too desperate and unsatisfied, so they start looking for a job elsewhere.
 The top characteristics today's employers are looking for in candidates include listening skills, attention to detail and attentiveness, effective communication, critical thinking, interpersonal skills, and active learning.
 However, a lot of employers say it is very or somewhat difficult finding qualified candidates, and they also say schools have not properly prepared students for jobs.
 Students agree with that.
 For them finding a job is more difficult compared to their parents' generation.
 They believe their education has not adequately prepared them for the workplace.
-For this reason, the companies must connect with the schools and give the young ones the opportunity to get experience directly in the companies, where they can learn from the best ones.
+For this reason, the companies must connect with the schools and give the young ones the opportunity to get experience directly in the companies, where they can learn from the best.
 That is one of the important tasks of every business entity.
 Providing students the opportunity to practice is just one of the ways the companies can make a contribution.
-Perhaps it is time to stop looking at this as just an act of goodwill, and rather accept it as opportunity if wanting to have qualified staff.
+Perhaps it is time for them to stop looking at this as just an act of goodwill, and rather accept it as opportunity if they want to have qualified staff.
 EMPLOYERS LOOK FOR CANDIDATES SHOWING EFFECTIVE COMMUNICATION, CRITICAL THINKING, INTERPERSONAL SKILLS AND ACTIVE LEARNING.
-The other part of the reason for dissatisfaction is the generational gap which is becoming an increasingly serious problem for companies lately.
+The other part of the reason for dissatisfaction is the generational gap, which is becoming an increasingly serious problem for companies lately.
 It is very important that the companies adapt their business policies to the generations that are joining the labour market.
 These are young people who have grown up on significantly different concepts.
 In order to acknowledge them, we need to understand them first.
 The mentoring program provides the opportunity for more experienced team members to encounter the generation of